 Ten-Year Averaging.
-If you receive a lump sum distribution and you were born before January 1, 1936, you can make a one-time election to figure the tax on the payment by using "10year averaging" (using 1986 tax rates).
+If you receive a lump sum distribution and you were born before January 1, 1936, you can make a one-time election to figure the tax on the payment by using "10-year averaging" (using 1986 tax rates).
 Ten-year averaging often reduces the tax you owe.

 There are other limits on the special tax treatment for lump sum distributions.
 For example, you can generally elect this special tax treatment only once in your lifetime, and the election applies to all lump sum distributions that you receive in that same year.
 You may not elect this special tax treatment if you rolled amounts into this Plan from a 403(b) tax-sheltered annuity contract or from an IRA not originally attributable to a qualified employer plan.
 If you have previously rolled over a distribution from this Plan (or certain other similar plans of the employer), you cannot use this special averaging treatment for later payments from the Plan.
 If you roll over your payment to a traditional IRA, governmental 457 plan, or 403(b) tax-sheltered annuity, you will not be able to use special tax treatment for later payments from that IRA, plan, or annuity.
-Also, if you roll over only a portion of your payment to a traditional IRA, governmental 457 plan, or 403(b) tax-sheltered annuity.
-Also, if you roll over only a portion of your payment to a traditional IRA governmental 457 plan, or 403(b) tax-sheltered annuity.
-Also, if you roll over only a portion of your payment to a traditional IRA plan, or annuity.
-Also, if you roll over only a portion of your payment to a traditional IRA plan, or 403(b) tax-sheltered annuity on 403(b) tax-sheltered annuity.
-Also, if you roll over only a portion of your payment to a traditional IRA plan, or 403(b) tax-sheltered annuity.
-Also, if you roll over only a portion of your payment to a traditional IRA plan, or 403(b) tax-sheltered annuity.
-Also, if you roll over only a portion of your payment to a traditional IRA plan.
+Also, if you roll over only a portion of your payment to a traditional IRA, governmental 457 plan, or 403(b) tax-sheltered annuity, this special tax treatment is not available for the rest of the payment.
+See IRS Form 4972 for additional information on lump sum distributions and how you elect the special tax treatment.